SenseTime: 2018

 In February 2018, SenseTime and MIT announced the creation of a programme to further advance AI research.
 In April 2018, SenseTime, Alibaba, and the Hong Kong Science and Technology Parks Corporation (HKSTP) partnered together to form a nonprofit artificial intelligence lab in Hong Kong.
 The following month, SenseTime signed a collaborative memorandum of understanding with Nanyang Technological University (NTU), the National Supercomputing Centre of Singapore and Singapore Telecommunications Limited (SingTel).
 In August of that same summer, SenseTime launched its first North American smart health lab in New Jersey.

 In September 2018, SenseTime became one of the founding members of the Global Artificial Intelligence Academic Alliance (GAIAA), along with the Chinese University of Hong Kong, the Massachusetts Institute of Technology, the University of Sydney, Shanghai Jiao Tong University, Tsinghua University, Fudan University, Zhejiang University, Nanyang Technological University, and seven other universities.

 On 20 September 2018, SenseTime was named as China's National Open Innovation Platform for Next-Generation Artificial Intelligence on Intelligent Vision.
 The Wall Street Journal reported that SenseTiime was valued at $7.7 billion at the end of 2018.
+As a result of its valuation, SenseTime is a unicorn.

 China's government designated SenseTime as one of its "AI champions" in 2018.